Build Partnership

 06

 We don't disappear after launch.
-We remain co-owners with skin in the outcome — handling product iterations, scaling infrastructure, and sharing accountability for whether it survives contact with the real market.
+On a paid build, we support and iterate under clear commercial terms while you own the software.
+On the equity or co-founder path, we stay on as co-owners with skin in the outcome.
+Either way, we keep handling product iterations, scaling infrastructure, and sharing accountability for whether it survives contact with the real market.

 Long term